PrimaMateria/blog/primamateria-blog/content/hive/index.md

 }
 ```

-Outputs are the result of the `hive.growOn` function. `growOn` is Paisano
+The outputs are the result of the `hive.growOn` function. `growOn` is a Paisano
-function that takes variable count of parameters.
-The first one is always a Hive
+function that takes a variable count of parameters.
+The first one is always a
-config, where the cells source directory and cell block types list are
+Hive config, where the cells' source directory and cell block types list are
 specified.

-The rest of the parameters, I believe, are called "layers of soil", they are
+I believe the remaining parameters are referred to as "layers of soil".
+These
-recursively merged together to one attribute set that becomes the conventional
+layers are recursively combined into one attribute set, which then becomes the
-outputs of the flake.
+conventional outputs of the flake.

 {{ end() }}